 The benefits of decomposing the checkout process also extends to methods of payment in-store, so methods such as Buy Now, Pay Later (BNPL) and Paypal can be used to transact in-store.
-According to new research, the number of consumers using Buy Now, Pay Later (BNPL) services is expected to reach more than 900 million globally by 2027.
+According to recent research, the number of consumers using Buy Now, Pay Later (BNPL) services is expected to reach more than 900 million globally by 2027.
 This growth is driven by the anticipated economic difficulties set to impact spending habits.
-While for many, retail spending is set to become tighter, the rise in BNPL is driven partly by affluent consumers too, with 71% increasing their BNPL spend in the last twelve months.
+While for many, retail spending is set to become tighter, the rise in BNPL is driven partly by affluent consumers too, with 71% increasing their BNPL spend.

 By offering BNPL in-store, retailers can offer the flexibility money-conscious consumers require.
 BNPL comes as standard for most e-commerce operations, and through the re-use of APIs and a composable payment infrastructure, it can be brought into the brick and mortar space.
 All of this can be achieved through Next Generation Checkout, which finally brings much-needed payment flexibility and innovation into the store.

 If you're interested to know more about the ROI for Legacy Monolithic versus Next Generation POS, you can read an article here by our VP EMEA, Shaun Britton.